jirrick/poc-booking/README.md

 | **CNS webhook JWT** | `Booking:Cns:JwtSigningKey/Issuer/Audience` matching simulator config | `Booking:Cns:JwtIssuer/Audience` = Booking's values; extend validator for JWKS if needed |
 | **Webhook accessibility** | Both services on localhost | POC's `/api/webhooks/booking/cns` must be publicly reachable |

 No code changes are required.
-All three Messaging API endpoints consumed by the POC (`GET` conversations, `GET` conversation thread, `POST` message) are faithfully simulated with the exact same JSON wire format as the real Booking.com API.
+All Messaging API endpoints consumed by the POC — conversations list, conversation thread, send message, and all four tag endpoints — are faithfully simulated with the exact same JSON wire format as the real Booking.com API.

 ---